cloudmesh-community/hid-sp18-401/tutorial/pi-dockerswarm.md

 Step 6: Install Docker on each node
 * Run the code below to install docker on each node

-  * for host in hostname; do
+  	for host in hostname; do
             ssh pi@$host curl -sSL https://get.docker.com | sh; done

 Step 7: Creating the swarm

 * create swarm on a single node (this node will be a manager node)
   * ssh into the node and run this command

-sudo docker swarm init --advertise-addr “IP Address of the node”
+	sudo docker swarm init --advertise-addr "IP Address of the node"

 * The previous command's output (token) can be used to join other nodes to the swarm as a worker or manager.